Stress Affects Your Body and Mind

 50 Common Signs and Symptoms of Stress

-1. Frequent headaches, jaw clenching or pain
+1. Frequent headaches, jaw clenching, or pain

-2. Gritting, grinding teeth
+2. Gritting or grinding teeth

 3. Stuttering or stammering

-4. Tremors, trembling of lips, hands
+4. Tremors or trembling of lips/hands

 5. Neck ache, back pain, muscle spasms